 "You just want to believe there's something magical happening here," he replied.

-Ethan hesitated, “Just a couple of really weird coincidences,” he mumbled.
+Ethan hesitated, "Just a couple of bizarre coincidences," he mumbled.

 "A weird coincidence is having the same birthday.
 Henry having dreams about your brother's ex-girlfriend is a little bit different than that!" she huffed,

-Veronica’s spiritual orientation was a confused and contradictory veneer.
+Veronica's spiritual orientation was a confused and contradictory veneer.
 She was born and raised Roman Catholic and insisted Henery be baptized.
-She didn’t regularly attend services and never bothered suffering through any acts of atonement for the innumerable minor sins and spiritual transgressions that are a regular part of life.
-Not including the practicing of pagan rituals with a woman she gave more money to per visit than she ever dropped in the collection plate, but Henry attended the church’s school.
+She didn't regularly attend services and never bothered suffering through any acts of atonement for the many minor sins and spiritual transgressions that are a regular part of life.
+Not including pagan rituals with a woman, she gave more money per visit than she ever dropped in the collection plate, but Henry attended the church's school.
 His classmates had parents who became her friends, so it was perhaps more her social life than any spiritual concerns that kept her tethered to Catholicism.
-Ethan hated having to pay lip service to a fraudulent spiritual medium like Ms. Mersialles, but he wasn’t sure how much more happy he would have been had Veronica insisted on consulting a priest.
+Ethan hated having to pay lip service to a fraudulent spiritual medium like Ms. Mersialles.
+Still, he wasn't sure how much happier he would have been had Veronica insisted on consulting a priest.

-Ethan groaned when he saw the where the spiritual medium lived.
-It was a one story ranch style brick adorned with too many wind chimes.
+Ethan groaned when he saw where the spiritual medium lived.
+It was a one-story ranch-style brick adorned with too many wind chimes.

 Veronica ignored the comment.

-The driveway hadn't been fixed in years.
-Weeds sprouted from the concrete fissures, and the surface as permanently stained by large black oil stains.
-The screen door was ripped, and there was a sticker on the main door that read “No Soliciting,” Ethan rolled his eyes and groaned again.
+The driveway hadn't been paved in years.
+Weeds sprouted from the concrete fissures, and oil stains were everywhere.
+The screen door was torn, and there was a sticker on the main entrance that read "No Soliciting," Ethan rolled his eyes and groaned again.